Maine Rut Prediction 2026: Peak Dates and the Week to Hunt

 04The week to burn a vacation day

 Take November 9–13 off.
 In 2026 that's a Monday-through-Friday block, and with the weekends attached it puts you in the woods November 7–15 — the chase and the run-up to peak breeding.
 If you hunt the far north, lean a couple of days earlier.
 Maine's firearm season runs through much of November, so much of the rut plays out under gun pressure — the early-season archery days and the resident-only opener are quieter.
 Confirm exact dates and zone rules with Maine's Department of Inland Fisheries and Wildlife.
-And don't sweat the November 7 full moon; the conception data doesn't support moon timing, but a hard overnight temperature drop will put deer on their feet.
+The moon that week is new — November 9 — so the back half of the chase runs under dark nights.
+That won't move breeding dates; decades of Northeast conception records show no link between moon phase and when does cycle.
+What will matter is the thermometer — a cold night off the North Woods, or the first inch of snow, is what gets deer moving in daylight.

 05How to hunt the rut in Maine